bhk/scam/reference.md

      - `(trace SPEC)` turns on tracing for subsequent expressions.
      - `(untrace NAMES)` removes instrumentation from functions.

- 2. Set the `SCAM_TRACE` environment variable before running a SCAM program in order to trace execution that happens during the program's `main` function.
+ 2. Set the [`SCAM_TRACE`](#scam-trace) environment variable before running a SCAM program.  in order to trace execution that happens during the program's `main` function.

     `SCAM_TRACE` takes the same form as the `SPEC` argument to `trace`.